tlembke/roamnote/README.md

 9. For MacOSX users, share a page from Chrome, Arc, or Safari using the following path: Share Menu -> Shortcuts -> Roam Note.

 10. Try selecting text, then right-click or control-click on it.
-Choose either Services -> Roam or Share -> Shortcuts -> Roam Note.
+Choose either Services -> Roam, or Share -> Shortcuts -> Roam Note.

 11. For MacOSX users, add Shortcuts to the MenuBar and select 'Roam Note' from the options.